imtripleq/XYZ_Clothing/README.md

 ### Minimum Viable Product (Required)

-1. Users should be able to view a summary of each product in the system
+1. View a summary of each product in the system

 - [x] This summary should at a minimum display the products name and price

-2. Users should be able to view the full details for an individual product
+2. View the full details for an individual product

 - [x] Users need to be able to directly navigate to an individual product
 - [x] Users should be able to view a summary of each related product

+3. Currency Convert
-3. [x] Users should be able to select the currency in which prices are displayed
+   [x] Users should be able to select the currency in which prices are displayed

-## Bonus Points
+### Bonus Points

 1. Users should be able to modify the following fields: